 I had torn cartilages in both knees and although it was possible to have an operation at that time the success rate was only 50:50.
-My mother was given the choice, risk the operation but maybe end up spending the rest of my life without any sport whatsoever, or have a complete rest for 12 months whereby my knees would have self-healed sufficiently for me to play occasional sport in future years.
+My mother was given the choice, risk the operation and maybe never play sport again, or have a complete rest for 12 months, whereby my knees would have self-healed sufficiently for me to play occasional sport in future years.
 It was really the surgeon who made the decision, but my mother agreed, there would be no operation.
 If honest, at that time, being a typical ambitious kid, it didn't overly concern me, because as far as I was concerned the Doctor was wrong and I would eventually make a full recovery.

 Clearly it didn't work out as you had hoped, because at age 18 you left home and joined the Army?